anniejw6/modmarg/README.md

 devtools::install_github('anniejw6/modmarg', build_vignettes = TRUE)
 ```

-Here is an example of estimating predicted levels and effects (with standard errors)
+Here is an example of estimating predicted levels and effects
 using the `iris` dataset:

 ```